TheFastcash/SyntheticSchmup/Concept/Concept Story/story.md

 ## STORY EVENTS

 ### DARK SPACE PIRATE
-* #1 A space pirate and his crew want to loot your ship.
+1. A space pirate and his crew want to loot your ship.
 They're is a skirmish.
 In fact, you steal a chest by mistake and you flee away.
-* #2 The pirates discovers you and attacks.
+2. The pirates discovers you and attacks.
 During the fight, they destroys their chest.
 You flee away, they are very angry !
-* #3 The pirates wants to take their revenge for the chest.
+3. The pirates wants to take their revenge for the chest.
 You beat them all.
 END

 ### ANCIENT ALIEN SPECIES
-* #1 Profanation of a sanctuary --> fight with some aliens --> evade
+1. Profanation of a sanctuary --> fight with some aliens --> evade
-* #2 Aliens found you again --> fight
+2. Aliens found you again --> fight
-* #3 Conluding the chase --> win against the aliens another time
+3. Conluding the chase --> win against the aliens another time

+### THE SENSE OF LIFE, THE UNIVERSE AND EVERYTHING
+1. You receipt a curious enigmatic message, you follow the road given by the message.
+2. You find a moon where the people says to you they lost the IA that will answer to the ultimate.
+You decide to find the IA.
+3. A colossal IA covering an entire planet reveals you the sense of life and everything : 42